ditup-old/ditup/DEVELOPMENT.md

 - [ ] comment the code
 - [ ] write styles
     - [ ] media query
+    - [ ] introduce a nice contrasting colour
+    - [ ] white background
 - [ ] clean the code
 - [x] unviewed notifications are not bold
-- [ ] nice error pages
+- [x] nice error pages
 - [ ] activity (it's not notifications. it's activity. you fetch activity of people & dits you follow to some feed.)
     - you should be able to filter the activity by type.
 - [x] fix user profile and write tests for it
 - [x] fix showing number of messages & notifications when reading messages/notifications
 - [ ] the adder of a tag to crowdsourced objects should be able to remove it from the object until voted.
 - [ ] the new tags should be removable by their creator when not used.
-- [ ] delete avatar picture when deleting user.
+- [x] delete avatar picture when deleting user.
+- [ ] inviting people to a project - better UX, the button for this should be clearly visible
+  - [ ] inviting non-users by email?
+  - [ ] inviting by link with a hash?
+- some navigation (like how to get out of a user page)
+- when starting a new discussion, the initial post is disappearing.
+- a page with all my things
+  - [ ] i created
+  - [ ] i follow
+  - [ ] i commented

 ### Future goals and ideas